lukzhang/DAPP_IPFS_FileSharing/README.md

 # DAPP on Rinkeby

-Click here to access: https://vibrant-hermann-529868.netlify.com/
+:link: Click here to access: https://vibrant-hermann-529868.netlify.com/

-To use the DAPP, make sure you have a Rinkeby account with some (fake) Ether.
+To use the DAPP, make sure you have a Rinkeby account with some (fake) Ether :moneybag:.

-You will need to download IPFS `npm install -g IPFS-api`
+You will need to download IPFS `npm install -g IPFS-api` :floppy_disk:

 NOTE: Update was made so that contracts may migrate with Truffle 5 (rather than Truffle 4 as was previously done)